-The last Thursday of the month at 7:30 PM, the Hospital Net is called on the 146.9 MHz repeater.
+The last Thursday of the month at 7:30 PM, the Medical Communications Team (MCT Net) is called on the 146.9 MHz repeater.
 This is a directed net, which

 means that the Net Operator is in control of the airwaves and directs who can call in.

-The Hospital Net assures that trained amateur radio operators are ready to assist in time of need and
+The EMC Net assures that trained amateur radio operators are ready to assist in time of need and

 are familiar with the hospitals and their exact equipment, entrance procedures, capbilities and limitations.

 Support communications for a medical facility providing emergency communications

 that are critical to patient health and facility welfare.